-I am a plant biologist with a strong interest in the field of plant ecophysiology.
-I have a passion for understanding the unique and novel strategies with which plants are able to survive in harsh environments and how this knowledge can be applied to improving current/future agricultural practices and in maintaining the natural environment around us.
+I am a plant biologist with a strong interest in the field of plant ecophysiology and environmental management.
+I have a passion for understanding the unique and novel strategies with which plants are able to survive in harsh environments and how this knowledge can be applied to improving current/future agricultural practices and in improving our management of the natural environment around us.

-In my current research project at the University of Western Australia (UWA) I am investigating the links between nitrogen uptake restraint and improved phosphorus-use efficiency in a range of species native to south-western Australia.
-My previous research project was based in Japan (Japan International Research Center for Agricultural Sciences) and was focused on understanding phosphorus-use efficiency in rice and how it could be optimised through a greater understanding of the physiological mechanisms involved and their genetic links.
-My earlier, PhD research at UWA involved using cryoSEM and X-ray microanalysis, as well as glasshouse experiments and field studies to investigate the role of calcium enhanced phosphorus toxicity in explaining the absence of most Proteaceae from calcareous habitats.
-My Honours research at UWA was similar to my current project and was centred on understanding plant nutrient-use efficiency and nutrient acquisition strategies in species from severely P-impoverished environments.
+My research projects at UWA are focused on understanding plant nutrient dynamics in native species, including how P is allocated and utilised among species with contrasting growth strategies.
+Prior to this, my reseach was based in Japan (Japan International Research Center for Agricultural Sciences) and was focused on understanding phosphorus-use efficiency in rice and how it could be optimised through a greater understanding of the physiological mechanisms involved and their genetic links.
+My earlier, PhD research at UWA, involved using cryoSEM and X-ray microanalysis, as well as glasshouse experiments and field studies to investigate the role of calcium enhanced phosphorus toxicity in explaining the absence of most Proteaceae from calcareous habitats.
+My Honours research at UWA was centred on understanding plant nutrient-use efficiency and nutrient acquisition strategies in species from severely P-impoverished environments.

 Key Skills and Expertise